roojoom/docs/SDK/Roojoom conversion pixel.md

 Roojoom Conversion pixel
 ===================

-Add the pixel to your website:
+Roojoom conversion pixel enables you to track and enhance your analytics, by combining conversion tracking into the overall data that roojoom uses for its optimization.

 Installation
 -------------

+Add the pixel to your website:

 1. paste the code:
 	```